Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Experimental results

 \subsection{Experiment on Fashion Mnist}

 In this section we analyze the results about the Fashion-MNIST dataset, it is a widely used benchmark for image classification tasks, designed as a more challenging drop-in replacement for the original MNIST handwritten digits.
 It consists of 70,000 grayscale images of size $28 \times 28$ pixels, split into 60,000 training samples and 10,000 test samples.
 We used only the training split to train the GAN models.
-Each image depicts a single fashion item from one of 10 categories, including T-shirts, trousers, pullovers, dresses, etc. The dataset compact size and diversity make it a standard testbed for evaluating machine learning algorithms in vision research.
+Each image depicts a single fashion item from one of 10 categories, including T-shirts, trousers, pullovers, dresses, etc. The dataset's compact size and diversity make it a standard testbed for evaluating machine learning algorithms in vision research.

-Figure \ref{fig:fashion_fid} shows the evolution of the FID scores over 100 training epochs for the proposed LM-LRSGAand LM-LRSGAEma optimizer and the Adam baseline optimizer on the Fashion dataset.
-The FID score decreases sharply for all methods during the initial epochs, dropping from above 90 to approximately 60–65 by epoch 20, with Adam slightly outperforming LM-LRSGAEma in this early phase.
-However, from epoch 30 onward, LM-LRSGAEma consistently achieves lower FID scores, and the performance gap increases as training progresses; while the LM-LRSGAachieves best performance across all epochs.
-In the final epoch, LM-LRSGAEma reaches a FID of around 30, compared to Adam’s $\sim 35$, and even surpassing LRSGA; indicating higher image fidelity.
-These results suggest that, while Adam converges rapidly at the start, LM-LRSGAEma delivers more stable improvements and better final generative quality.
+Figure \ref{fig:fashion_fid} shows the evolution of the FID scores over 100 training epochs for the proposed LM-LRSGA and LM-LRSGAEma optimizer and the Adam baseline optimizer on the Fashion dataset.
+The FID score decreases sharply for all methods during the initial epochs, dropping from 90 to approximately 55–60 by epoch 20.
+LM-LRSGA and LM-LRSGAEma consistently achieves lower FID scores for all epochs.
+Adam achieves comparable performance on the last epoch.
+We have limited the analysis to 100 epochs to maintain coherence with Mnist experiments.

-Figure \ref{fig:fashion_loss} shows the training losses of Adam and LM-LRSGAEma.
+Figure \ref{fig:fashion_loss} shows the training losses of Adam, LM-LRSGA and LM-LRSGAEma.
 The same behavior of Mnist dataset is observed in this experiment.
-The two losses converge to a stable value around the epoch $\sim 30$ for LM-LRSGAEma, while Adam converges to some epochs before.
-The distance between the two losses confirms the ability of LM-LRSGAEma to better deal than Adam.
+The two losses converge to a stable value around the epoch $\sim 30$ for LM-LRSGA and LM-LRSGAEma, while Adam converges to some epochs before.
+The distance between the two losses confirms the ability of LM-LRSGA and LM-LRSGAEma to better deal than Adam.